chrisuthe/squeezelite-docker/BUILD-GUIDE.md

-# Squeezelite Docker Build Guide
+# Multi-Room Audio Docker Build Guide

-This document explains all the build and start options available for the Squeezelite Multi-Room Docker project.
+This document explains all the build and start options available for the Multi-Room Audio Docker project, including standalone Docker and Home Assistant OS add-on builds.

 ## Quick Start (Recommended)